rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 println!("x and y: {} and {}", x, y);
 ```

-Anyway, that’s the tour.
+Which would print out "x and y: 5 and 10".

+Anyway, back to our guessing game.
 We can run what we have with `cargo run`:

 ```bash
 $ cargo run